Draad (nieuw werk)

 Movements that begin hesitantly gradually become more robust and merge into a shared language made of shapes in which both complement each other.

-Charcoal drawing based on a children’s art project.
+Based on a children’s art project.
 Movements that started of hesitant, eventually synchronized and melted together in amazing drawings reminiscent of snow angels.

 Transformer; No longer a child, not yet an adult.
 Geared up and ready to deal with the challenges of the outside world.